 What are the vaccine options available?

 At the moment, there are two types of vaccines available in Australia – Pfizer and AstraZeneca.
 Pfizer is currently the preferred vaccine for young people 16 and over.
-The most up to date information will come from your state government and their department of health – we’ve listed these pages below.
+The most up to date information on the roll-out will come from your state government and their Department of Health – we’ve listed these pages below.
 The Federal Government has also announced that young people can choose to receive the AstraZeneca vaccine with consent and acknowledgement of the risks.
 If you’re a young person and want more information on AstraZeneca, you can book in with your doctor to discuss which vaccine option might be right for you.
 Head here to learn more about these vaccine options.

 Do I have to get the vaccine?

 The vaccine isn’t mandatory which means you can choose whether or not to get vaccinated – but the Australian Government is recommending everyone who is eligible receives a vaccine to help protect themselves and the community from the spread of COVID-19, and from getting really sick.
 Some states will require you to be fully vaccinated in order to participate in certain activities – your state government health page will be able to give you more information or if you have any questions – they will help you to decide if the vaccine is right for you.